unahouExosite/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

 In this section, you will create a device under your Product in Murano.

-1. In Murano, navigate to the Product tab and select the product you just created.
+1. In Murano, navigate to the *Products* tab and select the product you just created.

-2. Navigate to the Devices tab and click New Device.
+2. Navigate to the *DEVICES* tab and click "New Device."

   ![image alt text](thingdev_15.png)